mickelson/attract/Readme.md

       - [ArtLabel].*              (video, i.e. "marquee.avi")
       - [ArtLabel].*              (image, i.e. "marquee.png")

+   * When looking for artwork for the 'Displays Menu', artwork is loaded from the "menu-art" subdirectory.
+Artwork matching the Display's name or the Display's romlist name are matched from the corresponding artwork directories located there.

    * If no files are found matching the above rules, then the artwork is not drawn.